 What About Library Licensed Databases?

 What About Images?

 Click on the 'Images' tab for more information.

-Instructions for linking to subscription streamed videos, such as from "Films on Demand" or "National Film Board" can be found on the Moodle & Library Resources subject guide from the Library website.
+Instructions for linking to subscription streamed videos, such as from "Films on Demand" or "National Film Board" can be found on the Library Resources for Remote Delivery subject guide from the Library website.

 Free online video sites (including YouTube) can be embedded in your course website.
 The videos must have been legitimately posted; the site must not contain an explicitly worded prohibition against copying and there must be no digital lock on the work.

 For more information click on the 'Audiovisual Resources' tab.